luketurner/repost/README.md

   async after(response) {
     // ...
   },
+  async handler() {
+    return {
   method: "GET",
   url: "http://localhost:8000"
 };
+  }
+};
 ```

 ## Environments

-Think of enviroments as tiny key/value stores that provide shared state for your requests.
+`repost` "environments" are tiny key/value stores that provide shared state for your requests.
 They define values for variables (e.g. `base_url` or `access_token`) that can be reused across requests.

+Environments can be used for:

+1. Sharing a single value across multiple requests.
+2. Providing a persistent store for data when executing hooks or custom requests.

 In `repost`, an environment is defined by a `*.env.json` file.
 For example, you can define the `base_url` variable: